 The primary role of a market price is to establish equilibrium between supply and demand.
 This task is especially important in the power markets because of the inability to store electricity and the high costs associated with any supply failure.
 The day-ahead market at Nord Pool is an auction-based exchange for the electricity to be delivered physically.

 The day-ahead market carries out the key task of balancing supply and demand in the power market with a certain scope for forward planning.
 In addition to this, there is a final balancing process for fine adjustments in the real-time balancing market.

 The ’Invisible Hand’ which creates equilibrium in most other markets is replaced in the power markets by a concrete, visible hand.
 This is the day-ahead market which receives bids and offers from producers and consumers alike and calculates an hourly price, balancing these opposing sides.
 Nord Pool publishes a price for each hour of the coming day in order to help balance supply and demand.

-Every morning members post their orders to the auction for the coming day.
-Each order specifies the volume in MWh/h that a member is willing to buy or sell at specific price levels (EUR/MWh) for each individual hour in the following day.
+Every morning customers post their orders to the auction for the coming day.
+Each order specifies the volume in MWh/h that a customer is willing to buy or sell at specific price levels (EUR/MWh) for each individual hour in the following day.

 Electricity produced at the lowest cost every hour of the day